 4. The Most Interesting Research Is About Peripheral Nerves, Not Cognition

 When people talk about Cortagen, the framing is almost always cognitive: memory support, neuroprotection, focus.
 That framing is not wrong, but it misses the most mechanistically striking finding in the preclinical literature.
 In 2000, Turchaninova and colleagues published the closest thing Cortagen has to a headline result: in rats with surgically transected and repaired sciatic nerves, daily Cortagen at 10 mcg/kg for 10 days produced a 27% increase in nerve fiber growth rate and a 40% increase in nerve conduction velocity compared to controls.
-A 2011 paper in Experimental and Clinical Pharmacology by Zarubina and Shabanov then compared Cortagen directly to Cortexin in a chronic brain ischemia model and found both compounds produced comparable improvements in behavioral recovery and antioxidant activity -- meaning the single synthetic tetrapeptide captured essentially all of the neuroprotective effect of the full complex extract.
+A 2011 paper in Experimental and Clinical Pharmacology by Zarubina and Shabanov then compared Cortagen directly to Cortexin in rats with chronically reduced blood flow to the brain, and found both produced comparable improvements in behaviour and in the animals' own antioxidant defences.
+On that evidence, the single four-amino-acid sequence carried most of the protective effect of the whole extract.

 Peripheral nerves have some capacity for self-repair, but it is slow and often incomplete after serious damage.
 A 40% improvement in nerve conduction velocity is not a marginal effect.
 It is a structural rebuilding signal.
-That reframes Cortagen from "nootropic" to something more like "nerve repair agent that the community uses off-label for cognition" -- a categorically different framing that changes what outcomes you should realistically expect and on what timeline.
+That reframes Cortagen from a focus compound into something closer to a nerve repair agent that the community uses off-label for cognition, which changes both what you should expect and how long you should wait for it.

 The distinction matters for expected timelines.
-Structural nerve repair happens over weeks to months.
-Most nootropic effects are felt within hours to days.
-If you try Cortagen expecting fast cognitive changes and feel nothing in two weeks, you may be trying to observe a structural process on a nootropic timeline.
+Rebuilding nerve tissue happens over weeks to months.
+Focus compounds are felt within hours to days.
+If you try Cortagen expecting a fast cognitive change and feel nothing in two weeks, you may be watching a slow structural process on a fast timetable.
 That mismatch explains more negative community reports than bad product quality does.

 Improvement in nerve conduction velocity in rats with surgically repaired sciatic nerves following 10 days of Cortagen at 10 mcg/kg IM daily, versus controls receiving no peptide treatment.
 Source: Turchaninova et al., Bulletin of Experimental Biology and Medicine, 2000.
-The same study found a 27% increase in nerve fiber growth rate -- the most specific and dramatic numbers in the Cortagen evidence base.
+The same study found a 27% increase in nerve fiber growth rate.
+These are the most specific numbers in the Cortagen evidence base, and they come from rats.

 5. There Is a Bell-Curve Dose Response and Nobody Mentions It

-Community forums -- specifically the dedicated Cortagen thread on Longecity -- document something no commercial vendor article addresses: going above a personal threshold dose produces diminishing returns, and for some users, a clearly undesirable response.
+Community forums, specifically the long-running Cortagen thread on Longecity, describe something no vendor article addresses: going above a personal threshold dose produces diminishing returns, and for some users, a clearly undesirable response.
 Users report that the window of positive effect is narrow and individual, with the optimal dose varying several-fold between people.

 6. Intranasal Use Is a Real Community Practice and Nobody Covers It

 Khavinson's research protocol uses subcutaneous or intramuscular injection.
 That is what the published data covers.
-But Longecity users have been administering Cortagen intranasally for years -- often mixed with Pinealon and Epithalon in a single nasal spray formulation -- citing the olfactory-route access to the brain documented for other short peptides.
+But Longecity users have been taking Cortagen as a nasal spray for years, often mixed with Pinealon and Epithalon in one bottle, on the argument that the smell nerve gives short peptides a direct route into the brain.
 No vendor article mentions this practice.
-No peer-reviewed paper covers intranasal Cortagen pharmacokinetics specifically.
+No peer-reviewed paper has measured how much intranasal Cortagen actually reaches the brain.

-Is intranasal Cortagen rational?
+Is that rational?
 Partly.
-At four amino acids and approximately 430 daltons, Cortagen is small enough to cross both the nasal epithelium and the blood-brain barrier without the olfactory route being strictly necessary.
-The intranasal delivery argument makes more mechanistic sense for CNS-targeting compounds than for peripheral compounds.
-But the pharmacokinetic evidence for olfactory-route delivery comes from other peptides -- vasopressin, Semax, Selank -- not from Cortagen directly.
+Cortagen is small enough to cross the lining of the nose, and small enough to cross the filter that keeps most molecules out of brain tissue, without needing the smell-nerve route at all.
+The route makes more sense for a brain-targeted compound than for one working elsewhere in the body.
+But the measurements behind it come from other peptides, vasopressin, Semax and Selank, not from Cortagen.
 For a full explanation of how intranasal delivery works and which peptides the evidence actually supports, the olfactory route article covers the mechanism in detail.

 Community practice and peer-reviewed research are different categories of evidence.
 Both are data.
 Neither is complete.